 Can You Apply Acrylic Paints On Baby Skin?

-We do not advise applying acrylic paint on a baby’s skin due to the potential absorption of harmful chemicals by the skin.
+I do not advise applying acrylic paint on a baby’s skin due to the potential absorption of harmful chemicals by the skin.
 It is crucial to avoid using art supplies that contain potentially harmful substances and chemicals on a baby’s skin.

 However, there are several safe faces, body paint, and crayon options available that can be used on children’s skin without any risks.